How to save for a house deposit

 Some banks offer savings accounts specifically for first time buyers, which often come with competitive interest rates.

-Instant-access vs fixed-rate savings accounts
+Instant access vs fixed rate savings accounts

-Instant access savings accounts allow you to withdraw your savings at any time, whereas fixed-rate savings accounts typically require you to lock your money away for a set period.
+Instant access savings accounts allow you to withdraw your savings at any time, whereas fixed rate savings accounts typically require you to lock your money away for a set period.

 Investments when saving for a mortgage deposit

-Some first-time buyers choose to invest their savings in the stock market to potentially achieve higher returns.
+You can save for a deposit in other ways: some first-time buyers choose to invest their savings in the stock market to potentially achieve higher returns.

 However, investing carries risk and it's possible you could lose money, so it's essential to understand the risks and seek professional advice if needed.